JohannesMP/U-EAT-Events-Redux/README.md

 To make it easy for users to add their own events, the `Events` class is now `partial` and inherits from EventCategory which provides all contained classes access to `InitAll()`, and means we can easily locate their static readonly strings.

+> **TO BE CLEAR**: 99% of the time this would all work without adding static constructors or `InitAll()` to the categories.
+If all `Event.<stuff>` accesses occured at runtime (not static construction time), then all static initialization would have occurred already.
+>
+> The only time it would be a problem is when something else static happens to be initialized first.
+While unlikely, I wanted to make sure that these edge cases are covered.
+By adding static constructors that call InitAll() to each class that contains the readonly strings we want to modify, this edge cases is mitigated.

 ## Todo